Menactra Meningococcal Vaccine

-Menactra contains N meningitidis serogroup 8 A, C, Y, and W-135 capsular polysaccharide antigens individually conjugated to diphtheria toxoid 9 protein.
-N meningitidis A, C, Y, and W-135 strains are cultured on Mueller Hinton agar and 10 grown in Watson Scherp media containing casamino acid.
+The U.S. FDA-approved Menactra® contains N meningitidis serogroup 8 A, C, Y, and W-135 capsular polysaccharide antigens individually conjugated to diphtheria toxoid 9 protein.
+N meningitidis A, C, Y, and W-135 strains are cultured on Mueller Hinton agar and ten grown in Watson Scherp media containing casamino acid.

-Persons previously diagnosed with Guillain-Barré syndrome (GBS) may be at increased risk of GBS following receipt of Menactra.
-GBS has been reported in temporal relationship following administration of Menactra.
-The decision to give Menactra should be based on careful consideration of the potential benefits and risks.
+Persons previously diagnosed with Guillain-Barré syndrome (GBS) may be at increased risk of GBS after receiving Menactra.
+In addition, GBS has been reported in temporal relationships following the administration of Menactra.
+Therefore, giving Menactra should be based on carefully considering the potential benefits and risks.

 Sanofi's Menactra Meningococcal Vaccine has been involved in over 40 clinical trials to determine safety and immunogenicity.